frcdesign/FRCDesign.org/docs/design-handbook/structure/materials.md

 **1/4":** Great for applications where more strength is needed.
 For maximum strength, switching to aluminum instead may be better.

 !!!
 Tip
     "Smoked" or "tinted" polycarbonate can provide a more aesthetic look than clear.
 While making smoked polycarbonate is difficult, making frosted is easy!
 30 seconds of sanding with an orbital sander using 240 grit will give the material a nice, glassy finish.
+In addition, stickers (i.e. sponsor stickers) on the plate will stand out much more on tinted polycarbonate.

 !!!
-Note
+Warning
     Make sure to check your supplier's thickness and tolerance for each material.
 Sometimes, something marketed as in imperial measurements is actually manufactured to fit metric tolerances.
 For instance: 1/4" polycarbonate is actually sometimes manufactured as 6mm, which is 14 thousandths of an inch off of 1/4in.
 Account for these actual stock measurements when designing to make sure things end up fitting together!

 ## Steel

 Steel is a useful alternative to aluminum when maximum strength is needed or for ballast.
 Some teams may opt to have a steel bellypan instead of aluminum, for example, in order to lower their center of gravity.
 It is also used in some COTS items like steel hex axles or bolts.
-Custom machined steel is rare in FRC because of how difficult it is to machine with (steel saws and sanders are needed to work with steel).
+Custom machined steel plates or parts are rare in FRC because of how difficult it is to machine with (steel saws and sanders are needed to work with steel).
 In almost all cases, teams will have to reach out to an outside manufacturer in order to make it.

 ## Self-Reinforced Polypropylene (SRPP)